 Fiber works to alleviate clogged anal glands by changing your dog's stool.
 As mentioned earlier, fiber makes poop firm and bulky.
 When your dog does their business, more pressure is applied to the glands, making it easier to release the contents naturally.

-What to Look for in a High-Fiber Dog Food
+What to Look for in a High-Fiber Dog Food for Anal Gland Issues.

 It's important to remember that your dog's body is a lot different than your own.
 Their digestive tracts are significantly shorter than that of a human's.
 They're also less capable of digesting certain types of food.